Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

 ----------------

 At present the scale has that stuck on feeling, it does not sit in with the application.
-There are two real choices, we could either go the whole hog and change the scale to a canvas which combined the gradient and cursor, or we could just change the appearance of the cursor using a theme.
+There are two real choices, either go the whole hog and change the scale to a canvas which combines the gradient and cursor, or just change the appearance of the cursor using a theme.
 The first choice would slow down the whole application, by how much is not really known until tested on the full application when rgb is combined with hsv.
-The second choice allows a scale to operate just as we already have.
-When switching to a themed scale we will have to make provision to display the range values which weres already part of the tkinter widget.
+The second choice allows a scale to operate just as before.
+When switching to a themed scale we will need to make provision to display the range values which were included in the tkinter widget.

 Changing the Scale Cursor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^